Roy Cooper: Vetoes

 In May 2019, Cooper vetoed a bill that proposed punishments in the form of prison time and fines against physicians and nurses who do not resuscitate newborns that survive an abortion.
 He said that the "bill is an unnecessary interference between doctors and their patients" and that laws "already protect newborn babies".

+2026 U.S. Senate candidacy

+On July 28, 2025, Cooper announced that he would run for the U.S. Senate in North Carolina in 2026, seeking to succeed Republican incumbent Thom Tillis, who had announced his retirement earlier that month.

 Personal life

 Roy Cooper is married to Kristin Cooper (née Bernhardt), who worked as a guardian ad litem for foster children in Wake County.
 They have three daughters, who all graduated from the University of North Carolina at Chapel Hill.
-They reside in the Executive Mansion.
 Cooper has taught Sunday school classes, serving as a deacon and elder at White Memorial Presbyterian Church, and is an avid fan of the NHL's Carolina Hurricanes.
+He became a member of the Sons of the American Revolution in 2018.

+Cooper accepted a teaching position at Harvard University after his term as governor ended.

+Pronunciation of surname

+In 2023, Cooper said that his last name should actually be pronounced /ˈkʊpər/, with the letters "oo" resembling the "oo" sound in "foot", as opposed to the more frequently used /ˈkuːpər/, which most people have called him for many years.
+He explained that the former is a local pronunciation of "Cooper" in Eastern North Carolina, where he grew up in Nash County, and his name was always said this way until he went to college.
+He said that he is fine with people using the more common pronunciation.